tkach13/DummyWordGame/README.md

      <li><a href="#communication">Communication</a></li>
      <li><a href="#moduleApp">Module App</a></li>
     <li><a href="#moduleBot">Module Bot</a></li>
+    <li><a href="#moduleCommon">Module Common</a></li>
+    <li><a href="#tests">Tests</a></li>
      </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## General description

 Dummy word game is a project that includes game which rules are simple - player enters the word to start the game, theres bot who responds with entered word and adds new unique word , now its player's turn again. game continues until any rule will be broken.
-Project's purpose is to demonnstrate how to handle different arcchitectural challenges onnly and it is not for commercial or any other use
+Project's purpose is to demonnstrate how to handle different arcchitectural challenges onnly and it is not for commercial or any other use.

+(actually do whatever you want with project)

 ## Architecture
 Project consists of 3 modules